2D, 3D, 4D

 Who

-Rising grades 5–9
+Rising grades 6–10

 Welcome drawers, painters, sculptors, cardboard crafters!
 In this camp we will draw, paint, sculpt with clay, and craft with cardboard, wire, paper mache, and found materials.
-This camp, led by artists Taha Clayton and Manivone Nonthaveth, will learn a variety of 2D and 3D techniques, including hand-built ceramics, drawing fundamentals, and experimental printmaking.
+Led by artists Taha Clayton and Manivone Nonthaveth, students will learn a variety of 2D and 3D techniques, including hand-built ceramics, drawing fundamentals, and experimental printmaking.
 We will explore and gather inspiration from our 2026 Summer Exhibition, visit artist studios, and learn about relevant contemporary art.
 Campers will also be responsible for contributing a time travel element to the final performance (for example, last year’s campers built the time machine that the Vagabond Time Killers used to travel through time!).

 * We have a no-questions-asked scholarship policy to ensure our education programming is accessible to everyone who wants to participate.
 If the cost of camp presents a significant financial barrier, please reach out to jill@wassaicproject.org for a partial or full scholarship.
 If you do so before January 27, we will send you a discount code before registration opens.